 If you are not confident communicating in English you may find it hard to find suitable accommodation.
 The Housing Executive uses a telephone translation service for people who are not comfortable communicating in English.

-Charities such as the Northern Ireland Council for Ethnic Minorities and groups that work with migrant communities may also be able to provide a translator for you.
+Charities and groups that work with migrant communities may also be able to provide a translator for you.
 Don’t sign anything that you do not understand.
 If you are worried about a letter you have received or an agreement which you have been given ask someone for help translating it.

 Housing Rights uses a telephone translation system so get in touch with us if you're having difficulties finding somewhere to live.